baidu-research/DeepBench/README.md

-Convolutions make up the vast majority of flops in networks that operate on images and videos and form important parts of networks such as speech and natural language modeling making them, perhaps, the single most important layer from a performance perspective.
+Convolutions make up the vast majority of flops in networks that operate on images and videos and form important parts of networks such as speech and natural language modeling, thus making them perhaps the single most important layer from a performance perspective.

 Convolutions have 4 or 5 dimensional inputs and outputs giving rise to